Karnataka CM HD Kumaraswamy instructs officials to release water to TN

-However, it is nothing new to Karnataka as it releases excess water from its reservoirs to Tamil Nadu, as the recent spate of rainfall has filled the dams of the southwest monsoon.
+However, it is nothing new to Karnataka as it releases excess water from its reservoirs to Tamil Nadu, as the recent spate of rainfall has filled the dams within three weeks of the southwest monsoon.

 According to sources, the recently-formed Cauvery Water Management Authority (CWMA) ordered Karnataka to release 31.24 tmcft Cauvery water to Tamil Nadu in July.